criogenox/Junit5-Testing-by-Solving-Foobar-Challenges/README.md

 * Each task constructor was renamed using suffixes (ex: solution1, solution2 and so forth) to include them in a single class.

-* For more details about the problems statements, see inside the file.

 * No intention of winning the code-of-the-year championship; It can be better than what was done, be my guest.

 </div>